 With so many firms competing for your business, how do you know which one to choose?
 Narrowing down the field is a hassle, and reading through page after page of fine print is exhausting.
 Wouldn’t it be nice if someone else could sort through the offers for you?

-This type of service used to require a professional, but now plenty of personal finance websites will loan shop on behalf of borrowers.
+This type of service used to require a professional, but now plenty of personal finance websites will help you more easily search personal loan offers.

 One of those sites is Fiona, which isn’t a lender but rather a comprehensive search, comparison and recommendation engine for getting matched with loan, credit card and savings account offers, along with personalized life insurance policy quotes.

 In this Fiona review, we’ll run down the details of how the service works, explain the pros and cons, and help you decide whether it’s a good option in your particular situation.

 Fiona is powered by Even Financial, a leading search engine for financial services.
 The site offers a variety of products, including:

 - Credit cards

 - Personal loans

 - Savings accounts

 It also provides a learning center for users to review the basics of personal finance, as well as a portal to TransUnion for checking credit scores.